open-sauced/docs/docs/welcome/glossary.md

 ## Repository Insights

-The Repository Insights feature is a one-stop solution for understanding the pulse of your open-source projects and contributions.
+The Repository Insights feature is a one-stop solution for understanding the pulse of your open source projects and contributions.
 This feature is designed to provide a comprehensive view of your project's health and your individual contributions.

 ## YOLO Coders